djotaku/pythonmorsels/circle/whatilearned.md

 This one was TOUGH.
 I spent over an hour trying to figure it out.
 I couldn't just adapt what I did for Bonus 2 because it would end up causing recursion.
 So the trick I learned wasn't linked in Trey's hints.
 It was here: https://www.programiz.com/python-programming/property .
 Basically you can do self._radius in init.
 Then you create the radius method and that will reference the variable name from the init.

+## From Trey's Official Solution

+- It turns out I didn't need the diameter negative check (lines 26 and 27 in the [Bonus #3 solution](https://github.com/djotaku/pythonmorsels/blob/dd44a8abd95bc18f4e458a5807e3ee7bfd6a7fd7/circle/circle.py)) because the radius negative check would have handled that.

+- I didn't need to make the area setter in order to raise the error.
+That error would have been raised simply by not creating a setter.

+- I didn't need to change self.radius to self._radius in the init.
+Only had to use it for the @property method.